Calusa Recovery

 Here are some red flags of alcohol abuse

-It’s important to note that alcohol abuse can lead to a number of serious health problems, including liver complaints, heart complaints, cancer, and internal health problems.
-It’s also important to note that alcohol abuse can be difficult to overcome, but it’s possible with the right support.
+It’s important to note that alcohol abuse can lead to several serious health problems, including liver complaints, heart complaints, cancer, and internal health problems.
+Alcohol abuse can be difficult to overcome, but it’s possible with the right support.

 It’s not uncommon for individuals floundering with alcohol dependence to be in denial or to repel seeking help.
 In similar cases, family members can indeed play a pivotal part in seeking support and backing for themselves.